He is at home sick in bed.

 The sickest patients are in intensive care.

 She has been on the sick list all week.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'sick.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'sick.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English sek, sik, from Old English sēoc; akin to Old High German sioh sick

 before the 12th century, in the meaning defined at sense 1a(1)